 5. Keep a healthy Work/Life Balance

 Unfortunately, a healthy work/life balance is often the first thing to go during a period of high stress.
 Keeping a healthy work/life balance is an important preventer of distress, but it is also an important thing to maintain or regain if you become overstressed.
 You may be suffering from having worked too hard for too long.
-Rebalance by taking a few days sick leave if you can, doctors are generally very open to giving you time off work for stress, and confidentiality laws mean that no one at work needs to know why you are off work, unless you want them too.
+Rebalance by taking a few days sick-leave if you can, doctors are generally very open to giving you time off work for stress, and confidentiality laws mean that no one at work needs to know why you are off work unless you want them to.

 6. Food and Drink